silvanatrabalon/learning/public/guides/javascript-en.md

 ## Anonymous Function
-**Description:** A function without a name, usually assigned to a variable or passed as an argument.
+**Description:** A function, usually assigned to a variable or passed as an argument.
 It is not hoisted, so it can only be used after its definition.
 **Example:**
 ```javascript
 // 2.
 Anonymous Function